XtoMHA96/reactor-bot/README.rst

 Next, install the database schema: :code:`psql reactor -f data/schema.sql`.

 Now just :code:`pip install -e .`, preferably inside a venv.

-The next step is to load the table from the database using the :code:`psql reactor -f data/schema.sql` command.

 And finally, to run the bot, you do :code:`python -m reactor_bot`.

 Compatibility